 Electricity blackouts and fuel shortages represent a challenge to every business.
 In MHCFI's case, the problem of energy supply affects all the production and distribution phases of our industry.
 The increase in the cost of diesel and gasoline naturally affects both transportation and manufacturing costs.
-This in turn translates into an increase in the prices of products, directly impacting the consumer's ability to purchase those products.
-Increases in the cost of water and electricity also affects our capacity to manufacture while maintaining a profit margin.
+This in turn translates into increases to the price of products, which directly impact the consumer's ability to purchase these products.
+Increases in the cost of water and electricity also affects our manufacturing process in terms of our capacity to produce while maintaining a profit margin.